antfu-collective/vitesse/README.md

 [Create a repo from this template on Github](https://github.com/antfu/vitesse/generate).

-### Clone to Local
+### Clone to local

-Or if you prefers do to manually with cleaner git history
+If you prefer do to it manually with cleaner git history

 ```bash
 npx degit antfu/vitesse my-vitesse-app